jh97/BE562AutomatingNephritis/README.md

 ## GMMs

-To implement the GMMs and density thresholding, run GMM_DensityThresholding.m on MATLAB.
+To implement the GMMs and density thresholding, run GMM_DensityThresholding.m

 The GMM contains 4 files, a description of each is below.